balin77/SwapList-Customizable-Multi-Plate-G-Code-Post-Processor-for-Bambu-Lab-Printers/README.md

 ## 🚀 Features

 - **Drop & Convert**
-  Drag & drop `.3mf` or `.gcode` files into the app.
+  Drag & drop sliced `.gcode.3mf` files (from Bambu Studio or Orca Slicer) into the app.
 SWAP files or customized GCODE will be generated instantly.
+  **Important**: Only fully sliced project files (format: `filename.gcode.3mf`) are accepted.
+Unsliced 3D model files or plain `.gcode` files are not supported.

 - **App Mode Toggle**
   Switch between **SWAP Mode** and **Push-off Mode** depending on your printer and automation system: